 Firstly let’s look at how significant the risk of working night shifts is.

-In a nutshell, potentially yes.
-It is widely accepted that people who regularly work at night have poorer health outcomes than the rest of the population.
-A team of international researchers who followed 75,000 female registered nurses in the United States for 22 years found that 11% of those who had worked night shifts for more than six years had a shortened lifespan.
+In a nutshell, potentially … yes.
+It is widely accepted that people who regularly work at night have poorer long-term health outcomes than the rest of the population.
+And it is backed up by fact – a team of international researchers who followed 75,000 female registered nurses in the United States for 22 years found that 11% of those who had worked night shifts for more than six years had a shortened lifespan.
 Risks of cardiovascular disease and lung cancer were also high.

 It’s not just long-term effects on health that are the issue.
-Women who work night shifts are also more likely to suffer from miscarriages and all night shift workers are more likely to be involved in accidents.
+Women who work graveyard shifts are also more likely to suffer from miscarriages and all night shift workers are more likely to be involved in accidents.
+It’s scary-sounding stuff, so let’s look at why working at night poses these sorts of health risks.

 Why Does Night Shift Work Cause Health Problems?

-Humans are not nocturnal.
+The bottom line is that humans are not nocturnal.
 We are designed to sleep at night and be awake during the day, so staying up all night knocks us out of our circadian rhythm.
 Our circadian rhythm is basically our 24-hour body clock.
 It tells us when it’s time to go to sleep and wake up.
 It also regulates our appetite, hormones, heart rate, blood pressure, digestion, brain activity and body temperature.
-When we move around, eat, and sleep when our bodies are not supposed to, the clock gets confused and all our signals about what to do when, get out of whack.
+When we move around, eat, and sleep when our bodies are not supposed to, the clock gets confused and all our signals about what to do when get out of whack.
+Anyone who has pulled an all-nighter knows how that feels.

 So now let’s look at the main health problems that night shift nurses experience.